 Wash at a lower temperature

 By lowering your washing temperature from 60 to 30 degrees, you will use about half the energy per washing lot - and your clothes will still get clean.
-On the care label in your garment, we have indicated the highest temperature allowed without damaging the clothing, but unless your clothes are very dirty, they can also become clean at a lower temperature.
+On the care label on your garment, we have indicated the highest temperature allowed without damaging the clothing, but unless your clothes are very dirty, they can also become clean at a lower temperature.

 Less detergent